Dopamine, Erectile Dysfunction And Libido

 Let me explain:

-This will often happen if you over-expose yourself to stimulation that causes excessive dopamine levels to be produced.
+This can happen if you over-expose yourself to some stimulation that causes excessive dopamine to be produced.

 Abraham AD, Kim A. Neve, K. Matthew Lattal.
 Dopamine and extinction: A convergence of theory with fear and reward circuitry.
 Neurobiology of Learning and Memory.
 Volume 108, February 2014, Pages 65–77.